-Apply a serum.
-I’m a huge fan of serums because they’re more powerful than moisturizers (due to their liquidy format, formulators can infuse them with higher proportions of active ingredients).
-This is where you can treat both the pigmentation issues and the signs of aging.
-I use La Roche Posay Mela D Serum (which specifically targets dark spots); Clinique also has a new product out called Even Better.
-Don’t be afraid to use more than one serum though!
-You can layer on an anti-aging one, like This Works Active Serum.
-I’ve also been using the new Prevage Anti-Aging Serum, which is pricey but super effective on both pigmentation and fine lines.
-(It’s just a little silicone-y, so get a sample first to make sure it doesn’t break you out.)
+Don’t be afraid to use more than one serum though.
+You can layer on an anti-aging one as well.
+I’ve also been using the new Prevage Anti-Aging Serum, which is pricey but super-effective on both pigmentation and fine lines.
+(It’s just a little silicone-y, so see if you can get a sample first to make sure it doesn’t break you out.)

 Cleanse your skin again.